fmerg/pymerkle/USAGE.md

 An _auditor_ (Client) verifies inclusion of a record within the Merkle-Tree by just requesting the corresponding audit-proof from the Server (Merkle-tree).
-Inclusion is namely verified _iff_ the proof provided by the Server is found by the auditor to be valid (verifying the Server's identity under further assumptions).
+Inclusion is namely verified _iff_ the proof provided by the Server is found by the auditor to be valid (verifying also the Server's identity under further assumptions).

 #### Server's Side (Merkle-tree)

 However, a "symmetric" inclusion-test may be also performed from the Server's Side, in the sense that it allows the Server to verify whether the Client has actual knowledge of some of the tree's previous state (and thus the Client's identity under further assumptions).

-More specifically, upon generating any consistency-proof requested by a Client, the Merkle-tree (Server) performs implicitly an _inclusion-test_, leading to two possibilities in accordance with the parameters provided by the Client:
+More specifically, upon generating any consistency-proof requested by a Client, the Merkle-tree (Server) performs implicitly an _inclusion-test_, leading to two possibilities in accordance with the parameters provided by Client:

 - inclusion-test _success_: if the combination of the provided `old_hash` and `sublength` is found by the Merkle-tree itself to correspond indeed to a previous state of it (i.e., if an appropriate "subtree" can indeed be internally detected), then a _non empty_ path is included with the proof and a generation success message is inscribed in it

 - inclusion-test _failure_: if the combination of `old_hash` and `sublength` is _not_ found by the tree itself to correspond to a previous state of it (i.e., if no appropriate "subtree" could be internally detected), then an _empty_ path is included with the proof and the latter is predestined to be found _invalid_ upon validation; furthermore, a generation failure message is inscribed into the generated proof, indicating that the Client does not actually have proper knowledge of the presumed previous state.

-In version _0.2.0_, the above implicit check has been abstracted from the `.consistency_proof` method and explicitly implemented within the `.inclusion_test` method of the `merkle_tree` object.
+In versions later than _0.2.0_, the above implicit check has been abstracted from the `.consistency_proof` method and explicitly implemented within the `.inclusion_test` method of the `merkle_tree` object.
 A typical session would then be as follows:

 ```python
 # Client requests and stores the Merkle-tree's current state